What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 There may be some issues though.
 Live attenuated vaccines require to be kept at low temperature.
 Rarely, there are some unnoticed accidents during storage or transportation that inactivate totally or partially this living material.

-Some inactivated/killed vaccines have naturally a poor immunogenicity and sometimes fail to initiate an immune response.
+Some inactivated/killed vaccines have naturally a poor immunogenicity and sometimes fail to initiate a proper immune response.

 Poor animal response

-Young dogs or cats on one hand, and aging pets on the other hand have a weaker immune system.
+Young and aging pets have a weaker immune system.
 They may respond poorly to immunization attempts.

-A study (Kennedy et al. 2007) showed that smaller breeds have a better and more durable antibodies response than larger ones.
+A study (Kennedy et al. 2007) showed that smaller breeds have a better and more durable antibody response than larger ones.
 They should respond better to vaccination.

 As immune response is genetically determined, there should be some differences from one breed to another or from one individual to another.

-It is a way to assess if the vaccination was successful or if the animal is still immunized.
+It is a way to assess if an animal is still immunized after a vaccination.
+It tells if the vaccination was successful or if the animal is still immunized.
+It avoids unnecessary boosters.

 It is not perfect, though.

-However, a negative test doesn’t mean that the animal is not immunized and because of 2 reasons:
+However, a negative test doesn’t mean that the animal is not immunized and because:

 - There may still be numerous memory B-cells that can transform very quickly in antibodies releasing plasma cells